Rishi1878/Trading-App/README.md

 # Trading-App

-Welcome to the Trading App prototype!
-This application provides users with real-time data for various company stocks, allowing them to make informed decisions on buying and selling.
-If the stock price meets the user's criteria, the app will send a signal to buy or sell stocks according to the user's specified limit.
-Additionally, users can obtain the cost of the stock based on the current price when a signal is sent.
+This application delivers real-time data on various company stocks, empowering users to make informed buy and sell decisions.
+When a stock price meets the user’s specified criteria, the app triggers a buy or sell signal according to the user-defined limits.
+Additionally, users receive the current stock price at the time of the signal, allowing them to accurately assess costs based on live market data.

-[Documentation on building Trading App in C++](https://iq.opengenus.org/trading-application-in-cpp/) step by step.
-This tool has been developed by OG intern Vidhi Srivastava.
+[Documentation on building Trading App in C++](https://iq.opengenus.org/trading-application-in-cpp/) in given step by step.

 ![Screenshot](./output.png)